dex4er/perl-Geo-Coder-GeocodeFarm/README.md

         },
     }

-Returns failure if the service failed to find coordinates or wrong key was used.
+Method throws an error (or returns failure as nested list if raise\_failure argument is false) if the service failed to find coordinates or wrong key was used.

-Methods throws an error if there was an other problem.
+Method throws an error if there was an other problem.

 # SEE ALSO